Best Retirement Interest Only Mortgage Rates 2025

 Are there any early repayment charges associated with RIO mortgages?

-Yes, some RIO mortgages in 2024 come with early repayment charges that range from 2-year to 5-year charges.
+Yes, some RIO mortgages in 2025 come with early repayment charges ranging from 2 years to 5 years.

 Can I get an interest-only repayment option with a RIO mortgage?